Rustyard/algorithm-practices/README.md

 ## A friendly reminder

-When your IDE failed to fetch/pull things, do these:
+When your IDE failed to fetch/push things, try to do these:

 ```
 git config --global --unset http.proxy
 git config --global --unset https.proxy
+git config --global http.sslVerify "false"
 ```

 This problem only happens ***somewhere in the world***, and I live there.
 So I wrote these to remind myself.